richoh86/OhWonSeok_iOS_School6/Advanced/RxSwift_Observable.md

 ## Using Traits

-***Singles*** will emit either a .success(value) or .error event. .success(value) is actually a combination of the .next and .completed events.
+***1. Singles*** will emit either a .success(value) or .error event. .success(value) is actually a combination of the .next and .completed events.
 This is useful for one-time processes that will either succeed and yield a value or fail

 **Usage** :
 downloading data or loading it from disk.